ns14/ns14.github.io/lab8.md

 # Task 2: Orientation Control

 Although I did not explicitly choose to work on orientation control/drift for this lab; I was playing around with it when working on Orientation Control (my robot would move forward/backwards then turn back to its original set point and continue moving).
-Here's a video fo that:
+Here's a video of that:

 <iframe width="315" height="560"
 src="https://www.youtube.com/embed/2D20kxEkXE4"